Saudi man linked to Jamal Khashoggi's murder detained at Paris airport, reports say – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

 From CNN’s Joseph Ataman and Pierre Bairin in Paris; Gul Tuysuz in Istanbul.
-Hamdi Alkhshali contributed to this report
+Nic Robertson, Hamdi Alkhshali contributed to this report

 Comments